 Registering your business name typically costs no more than $100 but varies based on the state where you live, your industry, and the type of business you want to form.
 Whether you apply online, in person, or by mail, it can take up to 30 days for approval.

 For more information about registering your business and to help determine if a sole proprietorship is appropriate for your business ventures, check out our article, How to Register a Business in 5 Steps.

 Step 2: Find the Best Bank Account

 Taking some time to research the best bank for your small business in advance will help you not only save some money but it may help you build a good business banking relationship over the long run.
 The ideal bank will offer a mix of services that help your business, most importantly a small business checking account that will have a low minimum balance and the features that fit your needs.

-It’s important to review the following factors when choosing a checking account:
+It’s important to consider these following factors when choosing a business checking account:

-- Terms and fees: Business checking accounts often have fees associated with account activity, including minimum balances, number of transactions, wire transfers, and cash processing.
-Digital banks are usually free of many, if not most, of these fees.
-However, most banks offer options to waive monthly service fees.
+- Terms and fees: Business checking accounts often charge fees for account activity, including minimum balance, number of transactions, wire transfers, cash processing, and ATM use.
+Most banks offer options to waive monthly service fees if you maintain a minimum balance.
+Digital banks are usually free of many of these fees.

-- Account features: Most business accounts come with online and mobile banking, but some have additional business services like payroll, invoicing, payment app integration, and business lending.
-Choose an account that offers features your business can take advantage of.
+- Account features: Most business accounts come with online and mobile banking, but some have additional business services like invoicing, payment app integration, and business lending.
+Choose an account that will help support your business activity.